dbt-labs/docs.getdbt.com/website/docs/docs/get-started-dbt.md

 </div>

-## dbt Core
-[dbt Core](/docs/core/about-core-setup) is a command-line [open-source tool](https://github.com/dbt-labs/dbt-core) that enables data teams to transform data using analytics engineering best practices.
-It's suitable for ‘single players’ and small technical teams who prefer manual setup.
+[dbt Core](/docs/core/about-core-setup) is a command-line [open-source tool](https://github.com/dbt-labs/dbt-core) that enables data practitioners to transform data using analytics engineering best practices.
+It suits individuals and small technical teams who prefer manual setup and customization, supports community adapters, and open-source standards.

 Refer to the following quickstarts to get started with dbt Core: